In the heart of the Botanic Gardens of Trauttmansdorff, the homonymous castle sits enthroned high above Merano.

 The castle was established in 1300 AD as a small mansion called “Neuberg”.
 When the noble family Trauttmansdorff bought the castle in 1543, they started renovating and extending the building full-scale.
 After the death of the family the castle deteriorated markedly until the Count of Styria, Joseph von Trauttmansdorff, a relative of the family, bought the castle in 1846.
 Again the building has been renovated and decorated with neo-Gothic elements.
 This was also the time in which the castle received the name “Castel Trauttmansdorff”.
 From this time it was model for many other castles built in this period.

-In 1870 the Empress Elizabeth of Austria came to Merano for the first time and spent her holidays in Merano and occupied some rooms of the castle.
-Thanks to numerous articles in Austrian newspapers, in those times Merano became really famous as spa city and in 1889 Elizabeth came to Merano once again.
+In 1870 the Empress Elisabeth of Austria, together with her daughters Gisela and Marie Valerie, came to Merano for the first time for holidays and occupied some rooms of the castle.
+Thanks to numerous articles in Austrian newspapers, in those times Merano became really famous as spa town.
+In 1889 the Empress Sisi came to Merano and Castel Trauttmansdorff once again.

-During and after WWI the castle changed hands several times and finally, in 1977 it was handed over to provincial administration.
-In 2003, the Provincial Museum for Tourism, short Touriseum, was inaugurated, which is the first museum in the alpine area, which is fully dedicated to the history of tourism.
+During and after WWI Castel Trauttmansdorff changed hands several times and finally, in 1977, it was handed over to provincial administration.
+In 2003, the Provincial Museum for Tourism, short Touriseum, was inaugurated, which is the first museum in the alpine area fully dedicated to the history of tourism.

-In 1994, round the castle the botanic gardens of Trauttmansdorff Castle were set out.
+In 1994, round the castle the beautiful Botanic Gardens were set out.
 On this areal of 12 hectares a wide range of plants of all over the world flourish.